szczyglis-dev/py-gpt/README.md

 ![v3_vision_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_chat.png)

-**Image generation:** If you want to generate images directly in chat you must enable plugin `Image generation (inline)` in the Plugins menu.
+**Image generation:** If you want to generate images directly in chat, enable the `Image generation (inline)` plugin in the Plugins menu.
+The plugin allows you to generate images in Chat mode.

-Plugin allows you to generate images in Chat mode:
+For supported models/providers, you can alternatively enable the provider-side image-generation remote tool in `Config -> Settings -> Remote Tools`.
+When available, this lets the model generate images natively without the inline plugin.

 ![v3_img_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img_chat.png)